Substra/substra-tests/README.md

 # Run the tests

-## Using a network configuration file
+The network configuration is described in a yaml file.

-This is the mode used by default.
-Two files are currently available:
+Two configuration files are currently available:
 - `values.yaml` (default): for networks started with Kubernetes
 - `local-values.yaml`: for networks started with docker-compose, or started manually